 The challenge for a professional singer is to learn how to maintain a certain mechanism beyond the limits of its natural attractor state, OR to allow the mechanism to change and manipulate other structures to keep the sound consistent.

-A great technique comes from a solid understanding of the laryngeal mechanisms, and how they can be manipulated.
+A great technique comes from a solid understanding of the laryngeal mechanisms, and how they can be utilised.
 Vocal fold mass, medial compression, resonance effects etc all contribute to the overall voice quality.
 Having independent, isolated control over each of these components gives the singer the ability to blend and adapt the sound in very subtle ways.

 Every singer’s voice has to change mechanisms at various points in the range.
 The skilled singer learns to disguise those changes - hence why, to a listener, it can sound as though the singer is in the same mechanism.
 For example when you hear a female singer with a strong high note, you may well believe that she's singing in M1.
 But if that note is beyond the natural boundary of her M1, she's actually singing in M2 and making it sound like M1 - the definition of 'Mix'.